tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal_Pt_2.md

 His chest heaved, a silent laugh rippling through him.

-And his head—God, his head—was so much closer than it should have been.
-His grotesque, sinuous neck had stretched impossibly far into the room, casting a long, warped shadow that swallowed the space between us.
+And his head, God his head, was so much closer than it should have been.
+His clicking, sinuous neck had stretched impossibly far into the room, casting a long, warped shadow that swallowed the space between us.

 Mutt’s body writhed behind me, flopping against the concrete like a fish without a head.
 The sickening smacks echoed through the cavernous room, each one more desperate, more wrong.
 I backed away from Keeton, slow and deliberate, my pulse hammering in my ears.
 He didn’t speak.
 He just breathed, deep and slow, savoring the moment, drinking in my fear like it was red wine.